 If you’re like most people, when you see a sign in your dry cleaner’s window that says: “green,” “eco-friendly,” “organic” you probably assume those words mean something positive.
-But do you know what it really means?
-This week, Green Inside and Out and Prevention is the Cure issued a green paper and video to explain the options and empower consumers to make good choices.
+But do you know what it really means for green dry cleaning?
+This week, Green Inside and Out and Prevention is the Cure issued a green paper.
+Also we did a video to explain the options and empower consumers.
+All to make good green dry cleaning choices.

 Percholoethylene, or Perc, is a petrochemical solvent that is the most common used by dry cleaners, but several federal agencies have categorized Perc as a likely human carcinogen.
 The EPA requires that by the year 2020, all perc machines operating within residential buildings must be removed.

 Fortunately, there are several alternatives to Perc available today:

 Wet cleaning: they wet your clothes and wash them with a commercial grade detergent in a specialized machine.
 This method is generally considered the greenest dry cleaning of all the options.

 Liquid CO2: Pressurized CO2 in a specialized machine.
 Because sometimes you may also use some detergent as well.